 CORSIA lower carbon aviation fuel.
-A fossil-based aviation fuel that meets the CORSIA Sustainability Criteria under this Volume.
+A fossil-based aviation fuel that meets the CORSIA Sustainability Criteria under these regulations.

 CORSIA sustainable aviation fuel.
-A renewable or waste-derived aviation fuel that meets the CORSIA Sustainability Criteria under this Volume.
+A renewable or waste-derived aviation fuel that meets the CORSIA Sustainability Criteria under these regulations.

 Feedstock.
 A type of unprocessed raw material used for the production of aviation fuel.